deliaconstantino/motivation-journal-frontend/notes.md

-[] add red color to alert when journal entry does not save [] add more detail on how to use app to first paragraph blurb
+[] add red color to alert when journal entry does not save [] add more detail on how to use app to first paragraph blurb [] edit alert to say, you can also keeo writing or make some final changes by presssing ok to close the pop-up.
+Choose a keyword if desired
+[] chage keyword to say: "add a keyword?:"
+[] change keywords to populate in dropdown on clicking on filter form, NOT on page load [] add 'minutes' after time_interval amount for
+[] clear "add keyword" field after the entry saves

 [x]add option to journal entry where timer alert ONLY goes off if timer is set - otherwise free write, no alert popup